Hermanye996/test_repo/README.md

 ```

 #### 1.3  Test Cartographer in Gazebo
-Try SLAM in Gazebo with keyboard.
+Try SLAM in Gazebo with a keyboard.

 ```bash
 # Terminal 1